 (CLI) for installing and managing Apigee hybrid in a Kubernetes cluster.

-Download the release package for your operating system:
+Download the release package for your operating system using the following command:

 Mac 64 bit: